-"Stanford's agreement with the Office of Naval Research provides for xx% vacation accrual/disability sick leave (DSL) for exempt employees and yy% for non-exempt employees.
+"Stanford's agreement with the Office of Naval Research provides for xx% vacation accrual/disability sick leave (DSL) for exempt employees and non-exempt employees.
 The vacation accrual/DSL rates will be charged at the time of the salary expenditure.
 No salary will be charged to the award when the employee is on vacation."

 Unless otherwise specified by the sponsor terms and conditions, assets are defined as capital equipment by Stanford when the following three criteria are met.

 - Useful life of more than one year, and

 - Individual, stand-alone, moveable, tangible item

 Always read the award terms and conditions as sponsors may define equipment differently.
 Verify equipment ownership as well.
 Review the terms and conditions for required prior approvals and check for other management obligations.
 It is critical to use the correct Expenditure Types for purchases.

 Include in the budget: type of equipment, manufacturer’s name or identifying mark, quantity, estimated cost, and basis for the estimate, vendor quote, and sales tax.